 Chronic Diseases: Such as kidney disease, cancer, or autoimmune disorders.

-Genetic Disorders: Ex: sickle cell anemia & thalassemia
+Genetic Disorders: Ex: sickle cell anaemia & thalassemia

-Bone Marrow Disorders: Diseases such as aplastic anemia that affect the marrow’s ability to produce cells.
+Bone Marrow Disorders: Diseases such as aplastic anaemia that affect the marrow’s ability to produce cells.

 Signs and Symptoms